Every Great Leader Has a Style — What’s Yours?

 Leadership isn’t one-size-fits-all.
 Research from the Center for Creative Leadership found that leaders who understand their natural leadership style and learn to adapt it are 3x more likely to be rated as highly effective by their teams.
 Yet 72% of leaders have never formally assessed their approach.

-This leadership style quiz identifies your dominant approach across four proven styles: Visionary, Strategic, Coaching, and Servant.
-Each style has been used by some of the most successful CEOs in history — the question isn’t which one is “best,” but which one is yours and how to maximize it.
+This leadership style quiz identifies your dominant approach across four proven archetypes: The General (authoritative, top-down), The Coach (developmental, mentoring), The Democrat (consensus-building, collaborative), and The Servant (empowering, leads from behind).
+Each has been used by some of the most successful CEOs in history — the question isn’t which one is “best,” but which one is yours and how to maximize it.

 How This Leadership Style Quiz Works

 Answer 15 questions about how you naturally lead, make decisions, motivate others, and handle challenges.
 Be honest — pick what you actually do, not what sounds most impressive.
-Your results include your dominant leadership style, real-world CEO examples, your strengths and blind spots, and specific strategies to level up.
+Your results include your dominant leadership type, your strengths and blind spots, and specific strategies to level up.

 When your team faces an uncertain future, you instinctively:

-Check in with each team member to understand their concerns and build confidence
+Check in with each team member to understand their concerns and help them build confidence.

-Remove obstacles so the team can focus on doing their best work
+Remove obstacles quietly so the team can focus on doing their best work without added stress.

 What motivates you most as a leader?

-Watching people grow and reach their full potential under my guidance
+Watching people grow and reach their potential under my guidance.

-Knowing my team trusts me and feels supported
+Knowing my team trusts me and feels genuinely supported.

 How do you typically make big decisions?

-Consider how the decision will impact every person involved
+I consider how the decision will impact every person involved before committing.

 When a team member is underperforming, your first move is to:

-Ask what they need from me to succeed and remove any barriers
+Ask what they need from you to succeed and remove any barriers in their way.

 At a company retreat, you’d most likely be found:

-Running a workshop on professional development and skill-building
+Running a workshop on skill development and professional growth.

 What’s your biggest leadership fear?